-Oranges and bananas are naturally loaded with sugar, so it’s not necessary to add additional sugars to this recipe.
+- Oranges and bananas are naturally loaded with sugar, so it’s not necessary to add additional sugars to this recipe.

-Instead, in this healthier version, this smoothie is made with a fresh orange delivering a delicious orange flavor that’s refreshing and naturally sweet without any extra added sugar.
+Instead, this smoothie is made with a fresh orange delivering a delicious orange flavor that’s refreshing and naturally sweet – without any extra added sugar.

 Ingredients for Healthier Orange Creamsicle Smoothie:

 Fresh orange: you will need to peel and remove all the pith from it (the pith is that spongy white stuff between the peel and the orange).
 The pith is very bitter and will alter the taste, so it’s best to remove it.

 Banana: frozen banana is preferred, but it won’t be a deal-breaker.